gdtm86/dsgettingandcleaningdata/CodeBook.md

 6. Merge the training and test data
 7. Merge the training and test lables
 8. Merge the training and test subjects
-9. Add descriptive variable names to the merged test and train data by adding the feature names as the column names.
+9. Add descriptive variable names to the merged test and train data by adding the feature names from features.txt as the column names.
-10. Add descriptive activity lables [STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS] to the training and test lables by joining with the activity lables dataframe - (used plyr package's join command)
+10. Add descriptive activity lables [STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS] to the combined training and test lables by joining with the activity lables dataframe - (used plyr package's join method)
 11. Select only columns that have measurement's mean() and std() of each measurement
 12. Add descriptive activity lables and subject_ids to the combined train and test dataset by joining the dataframes by cbind
-13. Use dplyr packages' group_by method to group the descriptive combined dataset by 'activity_labe
+13. Use dplyr package's group_by method to group the descriptive combined dataset by each activity and each subject
+14. Use dplyr package's summarise_each method to calculate the average of each variable/column for each activity and each subject.
+15. Save the tidy dataset in the current working directory in a file named 'summarized_tidy_data.txt' using write.table command

 ### Variables in the tidy dataset